eslint/eslint-release/README.md

 When you do a prerelease, the same steps are taken except that package is published to npm under the `next` tag instead of `latest`.

-## Team

-These folks keep the project moving and are resources for help:

-* Nicholas C. Zakas ([@nzakas](https://github.com/nzakas)) - project lead

 ## Contributing

 Issues and pull requests will be triaged and responded to as quickly as possible.
-We operate under the [ESLint Contributor Guidelines](http://eslint.org/docs/developer-guide/contributing), so please be sure to read them before contributing.
+We operate under the [ESLint Contributor Guidelines](https://eslint.org/docs/developer-guide/contributing), so please be sure to read them before contributing.
 If you're not sure where to dig in, check out the [issues](https://github.com/eslint/eslint-release/issues).

 ### License